susan-shu-c/tale/_posts/2019-10-02-data-science-side-project.md

 Meanwhile, those that truly look like passion projects tend to stand out to me, and as an interviewer, I love to ask the candidate about them!

-Another question I'd you to ask yourself, as a thought exercise is: Would I talk about this at a conference?
+Another question I encourage you to ask yourself, as a thought exercise, is: Would I talk about this at a conference?

 When you think about it that way - no one talks about their code from assignment [n] from [Coursera course], [x course from 4th year that 100s of other people also did] at a conference (in general).
 When I think of conference talks, I usually think about a unique product the speaker created, or unique problem they solved, that means something to them.